telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 ### Kendo UI Professional

-The Kendo UI Professional Bower Package is hosted on a private Git repository.
-To access the package, you need an active your subscription for Kendo UI or DevCraft.
+The Kendo UI Professional Bower package is hosted on a private Git repository.
+To access the package, you need an active subscription for Kendo UI or DevCraft.
 Bower prompts you to enter your username and password during the installation and update processes.

+To install the Kendo UI Professional Bower package, run the following command.

 ###### Example